What is one of the darkest sides of depression? It wears out your relationships.

-Psychotherapy can heal the root of your depression and relationships challenges
+Psychotherapy can heal the root of your depression and challenges in your relationships.

-To overcome these old injuries you need a therapist that has relational trauma expertise.
-A combination of psychodynamic treatment based on the neuropsychology of relationships and attachment-focused-EMDR are powerful and effective in treating relational trauma from its roots.
+To overcome these old injuries, you need a therapist who has relational trauma expertise.
+A combination of psychodynamic treatment based on the neuropsychology of relationships and attachment-focused EMDR is powerful and effective in treating relational trauma from its roots.

 Take the Next Step